Ministries and Outreach

 Recently the group collected playground equipment for a school in a disavantaged area and most recently they collected toilet paper, tissues, white board wipes and paper towels for the same school (pictured).

-They donated a new desk to the churches technical team and modified it to meet the teams needs.
+The men’s group also donated a new desk to the churches technical team and modified it to meet the teams needs.

 Women’s Ministry Group